micahjon/rhf-conditional-logic/README.md

 - `useConditionalLogic()` hook returns visibility of passed fields and automatically detects & watches dependencies with `useWatch()`
 - `pruneHiddenFields()` util lets you remove hidden fields from `getValues()` before validation and after submission.
   - This lets you track hidden field values (`shouldUnregister = false`) for a great UX but not have to worry about hidden fields showing up in `errors` or preventing submission entirely.
-- Supports defining a single condition for all items in an array using `#` as a wildcard index
+- Supports defining a single condition for each item in an array using `#` as a wildcard index
 - Fully typed with Typescript, get autocompletion & validation based on your Zod schema (or whatever validator you're using)

 ## Getting Started